 In common with many not for profit organizations, the society derives some of its revenues from cash sources in the form of donations, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the society and we were not able to determine whether any adjustments might be necessary to revenues, excess (shortfall) of revenues over expenditures and cash flows from operations for the years ended March 31, 2021 and 2020, current assets as at March 31, 2021 and 2020, and net assets as at April 1 and March 31 for both the 2021 and 2020 years.
-Our audit opinion on the consolidated financial statements for the year ended March 31, 2020 was modified accordingly because of the possible effects of this limitation in scope.
+Accordingly, our verification of these revenues was limited to the amounts recorded in the records of the society and we were not able to determine whether any adjustments might be necessary to revenues, (deficit) excess of revenue over expenses and cash flows from operations for the years ended March 31, 2022 and 2021, current assets as at March 31, 2022 and 2021, and net assets as at April 1 and March 31 for both the 2022 and 2021 years.
+Our audit opinion on the financial statements for the year ended March 31, 2021 was modified accordingly because of the possible effects of this limitation in scope.